Liz Pagel

 TransUnion has carefully designed how point-of-sale data will ultimately enter the credit ecosystem to benefit both consumers and financial institutions.

-By using unique tags and a filtering mechanism within the core credit file, TransUnion will enable point-of-sale data availability on the core credit report — but will initially prevent the tagged data from being delivered to customers or affecting TransUnion credit scores and attributes within the environment (e.g., VantageScore® 3.0 and TruVisionTM trended data), so as to avoid unexpected or unintended impacts on consumer credit scores.
+By using unique tags and a filtering mechanism within the core credit file, TransUnion will enable point-of-sale data availability on the core credit report.
+However, the tagged data will initially be prevented from being delivered to customers or affecting TransUnion credit scores and attributes within the environment (e.g., VantageScore® 3.0 and TruVisionTM trended data) to avoid unexpected or unintended impacts on consumer credit scores.

-For the foreseeable future, default delivery of the core credit file will not include any BNPL or point-of-sale data, whether that data is going into generic scores or lenders’ custom models.
-Current FICO® Scores and VantageScore® models will see no impact until scoring providers choose to incorporate this data after additional analysis.
+Currently, default delivery of the core credit file does not include any BNPL or point-of-sale data, whether that data is going into generic scores or lenders’ custom models.
+Current FICO® Scores and VantageScore® models will see no impact until scoring providers choose to incorporate this data after additional analyses.

-Point-of-sale raw data and attributes will be made available for lenders to use as soon as we have critical mass of BNPL data reported.
+Point-of-sale raw data and attributes will be made available for lenders to use as soon as we have sufficient BNPL data to ensure lender anonymity.
 TransUnion customers will then individually decide if and when they’re ready to incorporate the data into their credit strategies or custom models.
 Initially, we expect the data will be used as an overlay to existing strategies.

 Availability of BNPL data for underwriting

-Once critical mass for reporting has been reached, lenders ready to leverage the data can choose to turn the TruVision Point-of-Sale Solution Suite “on.”
+Once TransUnion has made it available to lenders, those ready to leverage the data can choose to turn the TruVision Point-of-Sale Solution Suite “on.”
 Lenders with the service toggled on will receive TruVision Point-of-Sale Tradelines and/or Point-of-Sale Attributes on their core file delivery, tagged clearly so their models can identify and treat these attributes differently.

-Once the data goes live, lenders can choose to use new TruVision Point-of-Sale Attributes built from BNPL and point-of-sale data to round out their understanding of consumers’ financial positions and payment histories.
+Once the data goes live, lenders can choose to use new TruVision Point-of-Sale Attributes built from BNPL and point-of-sale data to round out their understandings of consumers’ financial positions and payment histories.

 Looking ahead

 TransUnion is continuing to work directly with large point-of-sale lenders committed to furnishing data in a way that could help consumers build credit.
-Many of these lenders have not reported before and need time to stand up both furnishing and disputes processes — as it’s important to get these processes right to better ensure accuracy and protect consumers.
-We’re excited some BNPL lenders have communicated their intentions to report very quickly, and others are not far behind — but a change of this magnitude takes time.
-In the meantime, we remain ready and willing to adjust our approach based on in-market changes, government guidance and regulations that may occur in the future.
+A number of BNPL lenders are already reporting and others aren’t far behind — but a change of this magnitude takes time.
+As always, we remain ready and willing to adjust our approach based on future in-market changes, government guidance and regulations.

 BNPL consumer resources